ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ### 1. Generate a transcriptome index

-A transcriptome index contains all of the transcript sequences and corresponding transcript names likely to be present in your experiment's read data.
-Normally, you would need to first generate the transcript sequence list and then align these to their corresponding transcript names or identifiers, thus generating the transcriptome index.
-Is there a general transcriptome index for each species?
-Of course!
-Without delving further, however, note that not all transcriptome indices of the same species are, in fact, the same!
-However, generating a custom transcriptome index is too time-consuming to do as part of this session, so we'll use one a built-in index.
+Tools such as Alevin need to compare the sequences in your sample to a reference containing all the likely transcript sequences (a 'transcriptome').
+This will contain the biological transcript sequences known for a given species, and perhaps also technical sequences such as 'spike ins' - more on that later.

+To be able to search a transcriptome quickly, Alevin needs to convert the text (FASTA) format sequences into something it can search quickly, called an 'index'.
+Because the types of biological and technical sequences we need to include in the index can vary between experiments, and because we often want to use the most up-to-date reference sequences from Ensembl or NCBI, we can end up re-making the indices quite often.
+Because the process is a little bit time-consuming, we'll use pre-made indices for this session where possible.
 But do have a look at the fasta format sequences provided, which are the same as the ones we used to build the index.

 ### 2. Generate a transcript to gene mapping